Cricket fraternity hails India's first win at Centurion | Sports-Games

 India's fiery pace unit, including the world-class Jasprit Bumrah and Mohammed Shami, picked up 18 wickets to make the country the first Asian team to win a Test match at the SuperSport Park.

 As expected, congratulatory messages for Kohli and Co. poured in from the cricket fraternity.
 Here are some of them: *Sachin Tendulkar: Superb bowling by an attack that can pick 20 wickets in a Test match anywhere in the world.
-Congratulations to #TeamIndia on a convincing victory! #SAvIND *Ravi Shastri: Wohoo Brisbane, Oval, Lord's and now Centurion…Congratulations @imVkohli, Rahul Dravid and the entire contingent on becoming the first Asian nation to win at Centurion #BoxingDayTest #TeamIndia *Venkatesh Prasad: A phenomenal 2021 in Test Match Cricket for #TeamIndia.
+Congratulations to #TeamIndia on a convincing victory! #SAvIND Sourav Ganguly: Great victory for Team India ..not surprised by the result at all...will be a hard team to beat this series..South africa will have to play out of their skins to do that ..enjoy the new year @bcci *Ravi Shastri: Wohoo Brisbane, Oval, Lord's and now Centurion…Congratulations @imVkohli, Rahul Dravid and the entire contingent on becoming the first Asian nation to win at Centurion #BoxingDayTest #TeamIndia *Venkatesh Prasad: A phenomenal 2021 in Test Match Cricket for #TeamIndia.
 To become the first Asian Team to win at Centurion, this is a special team and a special win.
 Shami was exceptional but KL Rahul's masterclass was a delight and the major difference #IndvsSA *Virender Sehwag: Dream 2021 for Team India in Test Cricket.
 Gabba, Lord's, Oval, Centurion and who can forget the amazing fight to draw at Sydney.
 Wishing a happy and even better 2022 for #TeamIndia *Shikhar Dhwan: Perfect way to end a stellar year for Indian Test Cricket.
 Congratulations to the boys on being the first Asian team to win at Centurion! #BoxingDayTest *VVS Laxman: Began the year with great resilience at Sydney, followed by an incredible win at the Gabba, the Lord's win was special and India end the year with a brilliant win at the Centurion.
 Has been a brilliant Test Match year for Team India.
 Congratulations on a wonderful win #INDvsSA *Dinesh Karthik: Started the year with Gabba and ending it with Centurion!
 Congratulations for the historic Test win #TeamIndia.
 What a brilliant performance to beat the hosts in such a grand manner!
 Raising hands #SAvIND.

 *Irfan Pathan: First step towards the history!
 Well done team India for winning the first test match of the series. #KLRahul #Bumrah #Shami were outstanding #INDvSA.